ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If verification succeeds, the KDC sends a Key Distribution success Response to the Client.
 The Key Distribution success Response corresponds to a 2.01 Created message.
 The payload of this response is a CBOR map, which MUST contain:

 * 'kty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
-Implementations MUST verify that the key type matches the profile being used, if present, as registered in the "ACE Groupcomm Key" registry.
+Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key" registry.

 * 'key', containing the keying material for the group communication, or information required to derive it.

 The exact format of the 'key' value MUST be defined in applications of this specification.
-Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key" registry, including its name, type and profile to be used with, as defined in the "ACE Groupcomm Key" registry, defined in {{iana-key}}.
+Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key" registry, including its name, type and application profile to be used with, as defined in the "ACE Groupcomm Key" registry, defined in {{iana-key}}.

 ~~~~~~~~~~~
 +----------+----------------+---------+-------------------------+